ye-kyaw-thu/MSL4Emergency/README.md

 # MSL4Emergency
 Myanmar Sign Language Corpus for Emergency Domain

-(We already uploaded some text files to Github but MSL videos are still uploading.
-FYI: in total 558 videos.
+FYI: We already uploaded videos files also. (in total 558 videos).
+From now on, we will prepare README in both Myanmar and English languages.
-Please wait!)
+Please wait!
+Thank you!

+y@Bielefeld